bart747/bart747/_posts/2015-12-21-vim-typography.md

 <code>line-height</code> in CSS.
 It sets the space between lines, not leading.

-The default is 1.
-I like to use something in-between 3 and 5.
+The default is 0.
+I like to use something around 4 or 5&mdash;it depends on the font face.

 ## General: